Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-service-client-method-naming" %} use standard JavaBean naming prefixes for all methods that are not service methods.

 {% include requirement/MUST id="java-service-client-vend-prefix" %} prefix methods in sync clients that create or vend sub-clients with `get` and suffix with `Client`.
 For example, `container.getBlobClient()`.

-{% include requirement/MUST id="java-service-async-client-vend-prefix" %} prefix methods in async clients that create or vend sub-clients with `get` and suffix with `AsyncClient`.
+Similarly, prefix methods in async clients that create or vend sub-clients with `get` and suffix with `AsyncClient`.
 For example, `container.getBlobAsyncClient()`.
+Keep in mind the guidance in the [service client](#service-client) section, as it cannot be assumed that the `Client` suffix applies to another client-like class vended by a client.
+The `Client` suffix is only applicable in certain situations, and therefore, methods should not be named `get*Client` if the type is not a client.

 ##### Cancellation